|How to Map Peace|

 Example - Politicians: It is not unusual for a politician to quickly shift to the big picture when asked about a specific detail.
 [Global / Details Meta Program]

 Example - Economist: Ask a government economist specifically how they intend to balance the nation's budget and not only do they generally abstract to the big picture but they may also project into the future and say, "We can fund this project based upon the expected increase in population."
 [Past / Present / Future Meta Program]

 Example - Health: Ask a Doctor about health and they may chunk down to the details of a specific medical study.
 In contrast ask a Traditional Chinese Medical Practitioner about health and they may chunk up to the concept of 'cooling and warming foods'.
 [Global / Details]

-How does the person sort time?
-How do they manage time?
+When having a conversation with someone you need to stay alert for how they manage time?
 Are they NLP in-time, through time or other?
 Past, present or future oriented?
-Does the time line extend beyond conception or after death?
-Are they short term, long term or visionary planners?
+Does the time line extend beyond conception into the past – and into the future does it extend after death?
+Are they short term, long term or visionary planners or do they not plan at all?
 Do they act the way that they do because they believe in past lives?
-Are they grounded in this life or focussed on some type of afterlife, heaven or rebirth?
+Are they grounded in this life and/or focused on some type of afterlife, heaven or rebirth?